UMN-Morris-Csci3412-Fall2024/c-programming-pre-lab-pair-kenb/leak_report.md

 - **Free the Memory in Tests:** Make sure the memory allocated by ['strip'] is freed after each test.
   - Modify the tests in ['check_whitespace_test.cpp'] to free the returned strings
+  - Modify is_clean function - is_clean calls the strip() function.
+De-allocate memory at the end of is_clean to make sure there is no memory leak
+  - Empty string does not need to be freed

 ```sh
 ==1077870==